EB-5 Visa Cost

 Investing through a Regional Center sponsored project is often a viable option for foreign investors who want a more hands-off approach to investing in America.
 Below are some of the benefits of working with a Regional Center.

-- The ability to pool investments with other investors
+- The ability to pool investments with other investors to enable investment in a high quality, well-located asset

 - The ability to count indirect jobs as a part of the investor jobs requirement